cjerdonek/open-rcv-tests/docs/index.md

 ## Running Tests

 All test files are in the project `tests` directory.
 Each test file contains multiple test cases.

 Each test case is designed to be stand-alone.
-Each one has an "input" attribute and an "output" attribute.
+Each test has an "input" attribute and an "output" attribute.
 The output is completely determined by the input data, together with some global configuration data.

 Currently, the only global data are the candidate names.
-For readability and discussion purposes, real names like "Ann" and "Bob" were chosen rather than similar names like "Candidate 1" or "Candidate A".
-The names are alphabetical (one per letter) and are located in the `constants.json` file at the top level of the project.
+For readability and discussion purposes, real names like "Ann" and "Bob" were chosen rather than mechanical names like "Candidate 1" or "Candidate A".
+These global names are ordered alphabetically (one per letter) and are located in the `constants.json` file at the project root.

 ## Adding Tests